 Seeing results can be a massive confidence booster and a great feeling.
 I often set fitness tests with my clients to allow the numbers to confirm the progress they have made in their health and fitness.
 It’s often the case that when someone identifies that positive changes made to their nutrition or exercise habits have resulted in ‘x’ body fat percentage loss or a reduction in their BMI score, they are filled with a new level of motivation.
 When we know something works, we have more confidence in it.
-But without experience of this, how can we truly believe that the effort we put in will yield anything?
+But without the experience of this, how can we truly believe that the effort we put in will yield anything?
 Most people like to see the proof and once they have the proof they can fully get behind the process.

-TO CONCLUDE – Stay motivated and be in it for the long term
+To conclude: Stay motivated and be in it for the long term

-1) BE REALISTIC – Know what best works for you, your lifestyle and time availability.
+- Be realistic – Know what best works for you, your lifestyle and time availability.

-2) MIX THINGS UP – Aim to change up your exercise routine from time to time and don’t stay stagnant with your weights for resistance training and times for cardio training.
+- Mix things up – Aim to change up your exercise routine from time to time and don’t stay stagnant with your weights for resistance training and times for cardio training.
 Set regular targets to measure progress.

-3) ENJOY – Know what training you enjoy doing and do more of it.
+- Enjoy – Know what training you enjoy doing and do more of it.

-4) REVIEW – Remember to check in from time to time on what your true inner motivation is.
+- Review – Remember to check in from time to time on what your true inner motivation is.
 Why are you doing this?
 Knowing what ‘fires you up’ will give you that extra push to train that little bit harder.